Naya Mahisagar: Development

 Owing to the popularity of the previous season Mahisagar, which was made over 400 episodes, this sequel titled Naya Mahisagar was launched.
-The genre of the prequel was family-comedy but the sequel was planned as supernatural-comedy.
-The sequel of the show didn't garner much ratings as expected.

 Casting

 Dharti Bhatt reprised her role as Mahi Sagar Mehta, Sandit Tiwari reprised his role of Sagar Mehta.
 Vandana Pathak was replaced by Pranoti Pradhan as Anusuya Mehta and her character was made negative.
-Ketki Dave was cast as DadinSaas who was later replaced by Apara Mehta.
+Ketki Dave was cast as Dadi Saas who was later replaced by Apara Mehta.
 Ankur Malhotra and Namrata Dhameja returned for their role of Rohit Mehta and Soniya Rohit Mehta.
 Bawarchi Kanhiyalal was replaced with Pauna Bhaiya.